Marketing Ideas for Christmas

 Dates to know.

 As part of your Christmas marketing, the most important dates to be aware of in the run-up to Christmas are Black Friday and Cyber Monday.
-Taking place this year on Friday 24th and Monday 27th November.
+Taking place this year on Friday 29th November and Monday 2nd December.

 These days are the largest and most advertised dates for consumers to grab and maximise their shopping spend during the festive period.